-Does this financial product have a sustainable investment objective? •• Yes •• 🗶 No sus vill make a minimum of tainable investments with an vironmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy cha its o hav sus romotes Environmental/Social (E/S) racteristics and while it does not have as objective a sustainable investment, it will we a minimum proportion of 1% of tainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective sus vill make a minimum of tainable investments with a ial objective:% romotes E/S characteristics, but will not ke any sustainable investments governance ("ESG") factors.
+Does this financial product have a sustainable investment objective?
+Yes × No It will make a minimum of It promotes Environmental/Social (E/S) × characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of 1% of in economic activities that sustainable investments qualify as environmentally sustainable under the EU with an environmental objective in economic activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do with an environmental objective in not qualify as environmentally × economic activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: % governance ("ESG") factors.